 “We’re working on season two, writing, prepping with the directors and getting ready to direct myself, actually,” Jon Favreau told Entertainment Weekly in September 2019.
 “I didn’t get a chance the last time around because I was doing Lion King.
 So I’ll step in for one of them.”

 Check out the directors announced so far below.

-However, despite having directed the series finale last time out, acclaimed director Taika Waititi – who also voices droid IG-11 on the show – has confirmed that he will not be returning to helm any season two episodes, instead taking on a new Star Wars movie project.
+However, despite having directed the series finale last time, Jojo Rabbit director Taika Waititi – who also voices droid IG-11 on the show – has confirmed that he will not be returning to helm any season two episodes, instead taking on a new Star Wars movie project.

 Will there be spin-offs from The Mandalorian?

 It’s very possible.

 Bob Iger has said that Disney is considering “the possibility of infusing it with more characters and taking those characters in their own direction in terms of series.”

 Meanwhile Disney+ has also launched a companion series, Disney Gallery: The Mandalorian, which offers fans a behind-the-scenes look at the hit series, with Jon Favreau telling stories about the making of the show.